str00bs/TA_Adapta/README.md

-# 🚀 Technical Assignment - Adapta
+# 🚀 Technical Assignment - Adapta - Django
-This repository contains two separate solutions for a technical assignment, with additional resources for convinience.
+This branch provides a Django implementation as required.

 ## 📋 Preface
 The two solutions mentioned are as follows: